Oral-History:Thomas Goldsmith

 Goldsmith:

 He was in and out of jail, in and out of the SEC or the equivalent in those days, for promoting things that he couldn't quite deliver because his salesmen or his promoters on Wall Street got more enthusiastic than his technical ability could keep up with on a time schedule.
-Anyway the cathode ray tube did prove to be the way to go in television.
-There are some developments now that we could talk about later on, maybe, but even the cathode ray tube is now obsolete in television.
+Anyway, the cathode-ray tube did prove to be the way to go in television.
+There are some developments now that we could talk about later on, maybe, but even the cathode-ray tube is now obsolete in television.
 We were doing television by light-emitting diodes, things of that sort.
 Even the electron beam was not necessary, but that is another story.

-Growth of Dumont
+Growth of Du Mont

 - Audio File